 Apply for apprenticeship levy transfer funding

-Find out whether you could get funding for an apprentice, what you’ll need to apply and how to do it.
+Find out whether you could get funding for an apprentice and how to apply.

 We can support employers in the city to take on new apprentices and develop the skills of existing employees.
 We do this by transferring apprenticeship levy funds that we’re not using.

 As a large levy paying employer, Brighton & Hove City Council can now transfer up to 25% of its apprenticeship levy funds to other employers in the city.